slseager78/dataviz/README.md

 Alternatively, scroll up the page and click the green `Clone or download` button, and choose "Download ZIP" to get a zip file of the material here.

-Once you have downloaded the repo, you can double-click the `dataviz.Rroj` file, and RStudio will launch a new session.
+Once you have downloaded everything, you can double-click the `dataviz.Rroj` file, and RStudio will launch a new session.
 You can then open `01_indtroduction.Rmd` and start following along with the text.

 ## About _[Data Visualization: A Practical Introduction](http://socviz.co)_